mmomtchev/nobind/README.md

 # nobind

-Experimental next-gen binding framework for Node.js / Node-API
+Experimental next-gen binding framework for Node.js / Node-API inspired by `pybind11`

 Inspired by `pybind11` and `embind`, in turn inspired by the groundbreaking `Boost.Python`.